lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 6.
 Exercises for the learner:
 ===================================

-(1) Plot the distribution of the objects you've made in Step 1.8 as a heatmap.
-Such a plot will show more clearly the density of the objects in the ``a``  vs. ``incl``plane.

-(2) Plot the histogram of the number of visits to the Solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.
+(1) Plot the histogram of the number of visits to the Solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.

-(3) Repeat the steps 4 and 5 for another object with a large number of observations (say another one with ``numObs`` > 2,000).
+(2) Repeat the steps 4 and 5 for another object with a large number of observations (say another one with ``numObs`` > 2,000).
 Note that you already identified objects with large number of observations in Steps 3.1 and 3.2.